Variational Theory and Domain Decomposition for Nonlocal Problems: Interpretations of the Operator

 \subsection{Nonlocal Solid Mechanics}

 The equation

 is the linearized peridynamic equation \cite[eqn.
 (56)]{Silling:2000:PD}.
 The corresponding time-independent (``peristatic'') equilibrium equation is \eqref{eq:1DomainPDstrong}.
 Peridynamics is a nonlocal reformulation of continuum mechanics that is oriented toward deformations with discontinuities, see \cite{Silling:2000:PD,Silling:2005:Meshfree,Silling:2007:PDStates} and the references therein.
-In this context, $\bdu \in \REAL^d$ is the displacement field for the body $\Omega$, and $\bdC(\bdx,\bdxp)$ is a stiffness tensor.
+In this context, $\bdu \in \REAL^n$ is the displacement field for the body $\Omega$, and $\bdC(\bdx,\bdxp)$ is a stiffness tensor, also known as a \emph{micromodulus} tensor.

 In this interpretation of \eqref{eq:1DomainPDstrong} the following restrictions are placed upon $\bdC$ in $\mathcal{L}$.
-It is assumed that $\bdC$ is bounded and strictly positive definite in the \emph{neighborhood} of $\bdx$, $\horizon$, defined by the following with $\delta > 0$:
+It is assumed that $\bdC$ is integrable and strictly positive definite in the \emph{neighborhood} of $\bdx$, $\horizon$, defined as